Syllabus for Edison Project (Part 1)

 All Check-Out scores are available to students to print if desired.
 The Big-Check grades are emailed to the email address provided when taking the test.
 Parent teachers should Proxy the Big-Checks (tests).
 Parent teachers will determine the final grade, Quick Study Labs will give a certificate of completion to all students who have 75% participation or more.

 Each section of The Edison Project covers 40 experiments or learning activities.
 Eight weeks of instruction, five lessons per week.
 The Edison Project (Part 1) 8-weeks, plus (Part 2) 8-weeks, comprise one full semester of credit.
-The Edison Project is a two year program consisting of eight parts although students can stop at any time.
+The Edison Project is a two year program consisting of Edison Project 1 through Edison Project 8, although students can stop at any time.

 Register for The Edison Project!